-Data Collection: State statisticians are responsible for coordinating their own data collection strategy for their respective state.
-Data are collected by mail, telephone, Electronic Data Reporting (EDR), Computer Assisted Personal Interviewing (CAPI), and personal interviews.
-For EDR, a questionnaire is enclosed with a letter for the respondent to complete and return by mail.
-The questionnaire also provides a survey code that can be used to complete the survey securely online.
+Data Collection: Regional Field Office (RFO) statisticians are responsible for coordinating their own data collection strategy for their respective state.
+Data are collected by mail, telephone, Computer Assisted Web Interviewing (CAWI), and Mobile Computer Assisted Personal Interviewing (mCAPI).
+Respondents are mailed a letter and a questionnaire for the respondent to complete and return by mail or use a survey code to complete the survey securely online.
 If response is not received by mail or the Internet, respondents are contacted by phone for the survey data.
-Personal interviews are usually reserved for large operations or those with special handling arrangements.